YouBase/white-paper/tree.md

 ## Seeding and creating the HD Wallet

 YouBase uses a BIP32 hierarchical deterministic wallet (or "HD Wallet") which is seeded through a BIP39 12 or more word passphrase.
-The passphrase seeds a hash function for the creation of a BIP32 hierarchical deterministic (HD) wallet tree.
+The passphrase or even a photo taken with a smart phone could seed a hash function for the creation of a BIP32 hierarchical deterministic (HD) wallet tree.
 It’s a flat key structure that is reconstituted in the Wallet.
-Structured read write access control can then be avaialbe with the use of keys.
+Structured read write access control can then be available with the use of keys.

 The client software will manage the tree of Private-Public keys of the HD wallet, including a top-level master key.
 This client software could exist on web (similar to CoinBase),  smartphone or on a local computer.
 Verifications to access nodes in the tree could be combined with biometric scans on a local device such as a smartphone.